Wisembly/ExcelAnt/README.md

 ```

 #Contributing
 ExcelAnt is an open source project.
-If you would like to contribute, fork the repository and submitting a pull request.
+If you would like to contribute, fork the repository and submit a pull request.

 #Running ExcelAnt Tests